joeskeen/enterpriseng-hackathon-2021/README.md

 Your submission should:

 * Help promote the cause of #TeamSeas or another organization out to do good in the world
-* Be publically availailable (you can use GitHub Pages)
+* Be publicly available (you can use GitHub Pages)
 * Be created completely during the EnterpriseNG 2021 conference

 To submit your project, use the form link (will be provided shortly).